+Swift Night Out is a continent-wide effort to raise awareness about Chimney Swifts and their roosting sites.
+It was started in 2001 by Paul and Georgean Kyle in Austin, TX, who have rehabilitated and studied swifts for several decades.
 After swifts have finished raising their young, they gather in groups at communal roosting chimneys before beginning their fall migration to the upper Amazon basin of Peru, Ecuador, Chile, and Brazil.

 Like many neotropical migrants (birds that breed in North America but also spend the winter in Central and South America), their population is in serious decline, and they are considered a ‘threatened’ species in Canada.
 There are probably many factors contributing to this decline.
 The factors likely include changes in food-insect availability, possibly due to pesticide use; habitat loss on their wintering grounds; and loss of suitable nesting sites.

 Click this link to download an easy guide on how to hold a Swift Night Out.

 Follow these guidelines to help increase your event’s safety during the COVID-19 pandemic: choose a site that provides adequate room to spread out; invite a small group, such as your family or those living in your residence; wear masks if you can’t practice social distancing.